 Timing of the contractions

-True labor: They come at regular intervals (every 10 minutes or every 5 minutes).
+- True labor: They come at regular intervals (every 20 minutes to every 5 minutes).
 They get closer together as time goes on.
 They can last anywhere from 30 seconds to 1 minute.

 Strength of contractions